 Might Mo’s Mighty campervan make-over.

-Mo’s previous owners (and who knows how many before them) were smokers, so the first thing on our list was to air her out, get rid of any rubbish left behind and give her a good clean.
+Mo’s previous owners (and who knows how many before them) were smokers, so the first thing on our list was to air him out, get rid of any rubbish left behind and give him a good clean.

 I only wish I’d taken more photos of before and after.
 We cleared out anything that we wouldn’t be needing and made way for this campers fresh start.